-Where a learner is attending a split site course, for example one day in the main educational setting and another at an alternative campus, transport will be provided to the main qualifying campus only.
+Where a learner is attending a split site course, for example one day in the main setting campus and another at an alternative campus, transport will be provided to the main qualifying campus only.

 Can I use my own transport?